afsane-reyhani/Algorithms-For-Data-Science-2018-course/Exercises.md

 ### solution (b)
 Map : for each inteager i in the file , emit key-value pair(m,i)<br> Reduce:input of this task is pair thet this key is m,and associated value is list[i1,...,in] that each ij is value of pair of output of map task.output of reduce task is pair(1,averge{i1,..,in})
 ### solution (c)
-Map : for each inteager i in the file , emit key-value pair(i,i)<br> Reduce:input of this task is pair thet this key is i,and associated value is lis[i,..,i].that each i is value of pair of output of map task. output of reduce task is pair(i,i) <br> it produces exactly one pair (i,i) for this key i.
+Map : for each inteager i in the file , emit key-value pair(i,i)<br> Reduce:input of this task is pair thet this key is i,and associated value is lis[i,..,i].that each i is value of pair of output of map task. output of reduce task is pair(i,i) <br> it produces exactly one pair (i,i) for this key i.<br> The second method: Map: for each inteager i in the file,emite key-value pair(i,1)<br> Reduce: turn the value list into 1.<br> note the result is obtain from the keys of the output.
 ### solution (d)
 we sould use two map-reduse <br> 1: Map : for each inteager i in the file , emit key-value pair(i,i)<br> Reduce:input of this task is pair thet this key is i,and associated value is lis[i,..,i].that each i is value of pair of output of map task. output of reduce task is pair(i,i) <br> it produces exactly one pair (i,i) for this key i. <br>  2:  Map : for each inteager i in the file , emit key-value pair(1,1) <br> Reduce : input of this task is pair thet this key is 1 ,and associated value is lis[1,..,1].that each 1 is value of pair of output of map task.output of reduce task is pair(1,sum{1,...,1}).output of reduce task is number of distinct integers in the input.
 ## Exercise 2.3.2 :